What is Google MUM? How It Can Impact SEO?

 b.
 Understand Information in Many Formats

 The MUM algorithm will search beyond written words and prioritize video, audio, and image content.
-It will assist Google in gaining deeper insights and finding more relevant content for the user’s search queries.
+It will help Google gain deeper insights and find more relevant content for users’ search queries.

 c.
 Producing Predictive Answers

-This new upgrade will assist Google in guessing the complete, multi-layered search intent underlying a user’s query.
-The main aim is to give the best-tailored results and helpful content without asking the user a sequence of several questions.
+This new upgrade will help Google understand the complete, multi-layered search intent underlying a user’s query.
+The primary goal is to provide the most tailored results and helpful content without requiring the user to answer a series of questions.
 This approach ensures that the content aligns with the top Google questions that users frequently search for.

 d.
 Integrating Multiple Sources into One